andyfitzsuse/andyfitz.github.io/guide.md

 #### A critical attitude can both create trust or erode trust
 Being generous enough to be in open disagreement earns my trust and greatly influences what actions I take for the better.
 If you make the effort to communicate concerns, I make the effort to hear, understand, and address them when I can.
 Some encounters may end in a ‘disagree and commit’ scenario for either party.
-But by doing this my respect for you will grow and I'll trust you more after any rigourous debate.
+But by doing this my respect for you will grow and I'll trust you more after any rigorous debate.
 Being a surprise detractor for extended periods by contrast, can lure me into a combative stance where I chase wartime success.
 It’s on us both to be comfortable being openly critical.
 I strive to ensure safety and reward disagreement as a valuable contribution.
 I detest dissent manufactured in secret without having the opportunity to be consulted.

 #### I find trusting the second time is easier